AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 Use the following data fields:

-* **name** to set the names of tiles
 * **value** to set values
+* **name** to set names
 * **id** to set unique identifiers
 * **parent** to set parents
 * **size** to set sizes

-There are two ways to arrange your data for a Treemap chart: as a tree or as a table...
+There are two ways to arrange your data for a Treemap chart: as a tree or as a table.

+For setting data as a tree, the "value" and "name" fields are required.
+You can also use "id" instead of "name", or both "id" and "name".

-This is how working with data fields of the Treemap chart looks like:
+That is how working with the tree representation of data looks like:

 ```
 // create data